viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

         | Complete c -> Complete { c with Details = details }
 ```

-This is a bit more code, but from the signatur we can see that `updateDetails` takes an `UnverifiedCustomer` some `CustomerDetails` and returns a customer that we now know to be in the `ActiveCustomer` state.
+This is a bit more code, but from the signature we can see that `updateDetails` takes an `UnverifiedCustomer` some `CustomerDetails` and returns a customer that we now know to be in the `ActiveCustomer` state.
 We are using pattern matching to handle all the possible CustomerStates, and we get help from the compiler.
-It will tell us if we have forgotten to handle any states.
+It will remind us if we have forgotten to handle any states.

 ```fsharp
 // ActiveCustomer -> AcceptDate -> ActiveCustomer